CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

 #### Common

 - `name` - the name of an element.
+If an element of the same name already exists, the one loaded last will take precendence.
 - `constants` - constants passed in to FHIR Path evaluations.
 They are resolved at the time an element uses it.
 These can be specified at the schema level or at the element level.
 Elements will inherit constants defined at their schema level and will overwrite any that have the same name.